These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 If you don’t play out, create a listening party at a small bar, create an after-work happy hour, or choose a local favorite coffee shop.
 If you are just starting and don’t think you can draw a large crowd, hold a listening house party with wine tasting, cupcake bake-off, fondue party, etc. Think about your fans and make this special for them.
 And, of course, the key is to announce that tickets are on sale and share links!

-This is a great way to build buzz, If you are hiring a PR team this will be when they will launch.
+This is a great way to build buzz.
+If you are hiring a PR team, this will be the time they launch.

 Two Weeks Before Music Release